We made America great last week.

 I grabbed a sixpack of New Belgium Voodoo Ranger, a strong (9 percent alcohol) imperial IPA that was a bargain at $11.49 plus sales tax.
 Speaking of which, unlike bars, delis and grocery stores, beer distributors do not collect Philadelphia’s 10 percent drink tax.
 It’s another one of those odd loopholes – one that I expect the city will close any day now.

 But this day was not about negativity.
-Yes, it was gray and rainy outside (is it my imagination, or has the sun been absent from the sky since certain events of last Friday?), but for the first time in my life I left a Pennsylvania beer distributor with a mere sixpack under my arm.
+Yes, it was gray and rainy outside (is it my imagination, or has the sun been absent from the sky since the Inauguration?), but for the first time in my life I left a Pennsylvania beer distributor with a mere sixpack under my arm.

 It was the bright dawning of a new world.
 And it couldn’t have come at a better time because, frankly, in the next four years, we’re gonna need a lot more beer.